Coherent coupling and non-destructive measurement of trapped-ion mechanical oscillators: Time evolution of coupled motional states

 Any state of the oscillators at time $t$ can be written as a superposition of number states with complex amplitudes $c_{mn}$ by acting with different combinations of creation operators on the vacuum state $\left|0\right\rangle_a \left|0\right\rangle_b$,

 such that the time dependence is fully captured in the creation operators.
 For general times $t$ this implies a rather complicated entangled state of the modes, which becomes simpler for certain evolution times.
-For example when setting $\tau_{\rm BS}=\pi/(4 g_0)$ the trigonometric factors $\sin(g_0 \tau_{\rm BS})=\cos(g_0 \tau_{\rm BS})=1/\sqrt{2}$ and Eq.(\ref{Eq:CouMod}) turns into a beamsplitter relation~\cite{caves1981quantum} that can be used to demonstrate the Hong-Ou-Mandel effect, here for two modes at different frequencies in a mixed-species string of ions (See the main text and Fig.~\ref{fig:fig2}\textbf{g} and \ref{fig:fig2}\textbf{j}).\\ \\ Eq.(\ref{Eq:CouMod}) simplifies even more for $\tau_k = k \pi/(2 g_0)$ with $k$ a positive integer.
+For example when setting $\tau_{\rm BS}=\pi/(4 g_0)$ the trigonometric factors $\sin(g_0 \tau_{\rm BS})=\cos(g_0 \tau_{\rm BS})=1/\sqrt{2}$ and Eq.(\ref{Eq:CouMod}) turns into a beamsplitter relation~\cite{caves1981quantum} that can be used to demonstrate the Hong-Ou-Mandel effect, here for two modes at different frequencies in a mixed-species string of ions (See the main text and Fig.~\ref{fig:fig2}\textbf{f} and \ref{fig:fig2}\textbf{g}).\\ \\ Eq.(\ref{Eq:CouMod}) simplifies even more for $\tau_k = k \pi/(2 g_0)$ with $k$ a positive integer.
 For $k$ odd this yields

-which implies that $\left|\Psi_a(\tau_k)\right\rangle\left|\Phi_b(\tau_k)\right\rangle$ with $k$ odd has the original states of modes $a$ and $b$ {\it swapped} and shifted by a phase $g_0 \tau_k\pm \phi$.
+which implies that $\left|\Psi_a(\tau_k)\right\rangle\left|\Phi_b(\tau_k)\right\rangle$ with $k$ odd has the original states of modes $a$ and $b$ {\it swapped} and shifted by a phase $g_0 \tau_k$ per phonon, plus or minus $\phi$.
 This phase difference arises relative to that of the uncoupled evolution of the modes and can be thought of as a consequence of the coupling that modifies the energies of the eigenstates with the additional factors due to the phase $\phi$ of the applied drive.
 For $k$ even

 which signifies one or several complete forth-and-back exchanges and a phase shift due to the coupling energy.
 Up to this phase shift, the state $\left|\Psi_a(\tau_k)\right\rangle\left|\Phi_b(\tau_k)\right\rangle$ with $k$ even is identical to the one at $t=0$ in the interaction frame of reference.